yosebyte/nodepass/docs/en/api.md

 ### Instance Persistence

-NodePass Master mode now supports instance persistence using gob serialization format.
+NodePass Master Mode now supports instance persistence using gob serialization format.
 Instances and their states are saved to a `nodepass.gob` file in the same directory as the executable and automatically restored when the master restarts.

 Key persistence features:
 - Instance configurations are automatically saved to disk
 - Instance states (running/stopped) are preserved
-- Auto-start policies persist across master restarts
+- Auto-restart policies are maintained across master restarts
-- Traffic statistics data is maintained between restarts
+- Traffic statistics are maintained between restarts
-- Instances with auto-start enabled automatically start when master restarts
+- Instances with auto-restart enabled automatically start when master restarts
 - No need to manually re-register after restart

 **Note:** While instance configurations are now persistent, frontend applications should still maintain their own instance configuration records as a backup strategy.

 ### Instance Lifecycle Management

-For proper lifecycle management:
+To properly manage lifecycles:

 1. **Creation**: Store instance configuration and URL
    ```javascript